Opioid epidemic in the United States: History

 There were fewer than 3,000 overdose deaths in 1979, when a heroin epidemic was raging in U.S. cities.
 There were fewer than 5,000 recorded in 1988, around the height of the crack epidemic.
 More than 64,000 Americans died from drug overdoses in 2016, according to the U.S. Centers for Disease Control and Prevention.

 Modern prescription opiates such as Vicodin and Percocet entered the market in the 1970s, but acceptance took several years and doctors were apprehensive about prescribing them.
 Until the 1980s, physicians had been taught to avoid prescribing opioids because of their addictive nature.
-A brief letter published in the New England Journal of Medicine (NEJM) in January 1980, titled "Addiction Rare in Patients Treated with Narcotics", generated much attention and changed this thinking.
-A group of researchers in Canada claim that the letter may have originated and contributed to the opioid crisis.
-The NEJM published its rebuttal to the 1980 letter in June 2017, pointing out among other things that the conclusions were based on hospitalized patients only, and not on patients taking the drugs after they were sent home.
-The original author, Hershel Jick, has said that he never intended for the article to justify widespread opioid use.
+A brief letter published in the New England Journal of Medicine (NEJM) in January 1980, titled "Addiction Rare in Patients Treated with Narcotics", was frequently cited to downplay such concerns.
+The NEJM reexamined the 1980 letter in June 2017, pointing out among other things that the conclusions were based on hospitalized patients only, and not on patients taking the drugs after they were sent home.
+The letter's original author, Hershel Jick, has said that he never intended for it to justify widespread opioid use.

 In the mid-to-late 1980s, the crack epidemic followed widespread cocaine use in American cities.
 The death rate was worse, reaching almost 2 per 100,000.
 In 1982, Vice President George H. W. Bush and his aides began pushing for the involvement of the CIA and the US military in drug interdiction efforts, the so-called war on drugs.
 The initial promotion and marketing of OxyContin was an organized effort throughout 1996–2001, to dismiss the risk of opioid addiction.